 - Experiencing the Hula: For a real, authentic hula experience on Oahu, check out the Bishop Museum (p.
-111), which has excellent performances on weekdays.
+113), which has excellent performances on weekdays.
 The first week after Easter brings Hawaii's biggest and most prestigious hula extravaganza, the Merrie Monarch Hula Festival (p.
-231), at Hilo on the Big Island; tickets sell out by January 30, so reserve early.
-In May, there's the Molokai Ka Hula Piko (p.
-25), at Molokai's Papohaku Beach Park, a wonderful daylong festival that celebrates the hula on the island where it was born. - Buying a Lei in Chinatown (Oahu): There's actually a host of cultural sights and experiences to be had in Honolulu's Chinatown.
-Wander through this severalsquare-block area with its jumble of exotic shops offering herbs, Chinese groceries, and acupuncture services.
+226), at Hilo on the Big Island; tickets sell out by January 30, so reserve early. - Buying a Lei in Chinatown (Oahu): There's actually a host of cultural sights and experiences to be had in Honolulu's Chinatown.
+Wander through this several-square-block area with its jumble of exotic shops offering herbs, Chinese groceries, and acupuncture services.
 Before you leave, be sure to check out the lei sellers on Maunakea Street (near N. Hotel St.), where Hawaii's finest leis go for as little as \$4.
-If you'd like a little guidance, follow the recommendations in "Shopping with Your Kids" in chapter 3. - Listening to Old-Fashioned "Talk Story" with Hawaiian Song and Dance (Big Island): Once a month, under a full moon, "Twilight at Kalahuipua'a," a celebration of the Hawaiian culture that includes storytelling, singing,

-- and dancing, takes place oceanside at Mauna Lani Bay Resort (© 808/885-6622; www.mauna laniculture.org/twilight).
+If you'd like a little guidance, follow the recommendations in "Shopping with Your Kids," p.
+143. - Listening to Old-Fashioned "Talk Story" with Hawaiian Song and Dance (Big Island): Once a month, under a full moon, "Twilight at Kalahuipua'a," a celebration of the Hawaiian culture that includes storytelling, singing, and dancing, takes place oceanside at Mauna Lani Resort (© 808/885-6622; www.konafriends.com/maunalani-talkstory.html).
 It hearkens back to another time in Hawaii, when family and neighbors would gather on back porches to sing, dance, and "talk story."
-See "Old-Style Hawaiian Entertainment" on p.
-230. - Visiting Ancient Hawaii's Most Sacred Temple (Big Island): On the Kohala coast, where King Kamehameha the Great was born, stands Hawaii's oldest, largest, and most sacred religious site: the 1,500-year-old Mookini Heiau, used by kings to pray and offer human sacrifices.
+See "Old-Style Hawaiian Entertainment," on p.
+227. - Visiting Ancient Hawaii's Most Sacred Temple (Big Island): On the Kohala

+- coast, where King Kamehameha the Great was born, stands Hawaii's oldest, largest, and most sacred religious site: the 1,500-year-old Mo'okini Heiau, used by kings to pray and offer human sacrifices.
 This massive three-story stone temple, dedicated to Ku, the Hawaiian god of war, was erected in A.D.
-480. It's said that each stone was passed from hand to hand from Pololu Valley, 14 miles away, by 18,000 men who worked from sunset to sunrise.
-The best way to see this sacred site is to help out with the monthly cleanups when the Kahuna Nui, Momi Mo'okini Lum, is on-site.
+480. It's said that each stone was passed from hand to hand from Pololu Valley, 14 miles away, by 18,000 men who worked from sunset to sunrise. - Exploring Puuhonua O Honaunau National Historical Park (Big Island): This sacred site on the south Kona coast was once a place of refuge and a revered place of rejuvenation.
+You can walk the same consecrated grounds where priests once conducted holy ceremonies, and glimpse the ancient way of life in precontact Hawaii in the re-created 180-acre village.
 See p.
-199. - Exploring Puuhonua O Honaunau National Historical Park (Big Island): This sacred site on the south Kona coast was once a place of refuge and a revered place of rejuvenation.
-You can walk the same consecrated grounds where priests once conducted holy ceremonies, and glimpse the ancient way of life in pre-contact Hawaii in the re-created 180-acre village.
-See p.
-195.

-Visiting the Most Hawaiian Isle:

-A time capsule of Old Hawaii,

-Molokai allows you to experience real Hawaiian life in its most unsullied form.
+192. - Visiting the Most Hawaiian Isle: A time capsule of Old Hawaii, Molokai allows you to experience real Hawaiian life in its most unsullied form.
 The island's people have woven the cultural values of ancient times into modern life.
-In addition to this rich community,

-you'll find the magnificent natural wonders it so cherishes: Hawaii's highest waterfall, its greatest collection of fishponds, and the world's tallest sea cliffs, as well as sand dunes, coral reefs, rainforests, and gloriously empty beaches.
+In addition to this rich community, you'll find the magnificent natural wonders it so cherishes: Hawaii's highest waterfall, its greatest collection of fishponds, and the world's tallest sea cliffs, as well as sand dunes, coral reefs, rainforests, and gloriously empty beaches.
 The island is pretty much the same Molokai of generations ago.
-See chapter 6.
+See chapter 7.